appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ami.md

 ## Install Appsmith Community

-To install the open source edition of Appsmith (Appsmith Community), choose the [Appsmith Community Edition](https://aws.amazon.com/marketplace/pp/prodview-mclslaty46ah4) in the [image selection](#select-appsmith-image) step, and then follow the instructions provided on this page.
+To install the open source edition of Appsmith (Appsmith Community), choose the [Appsmith Community Edition](https://aws.amazon.com/marketplace/pp/prodview-mclslaty46ah4) in step 7 of the [Install Appsmith](#install-appsmith) section on this page.

 ## Troubleshooting